Workshop process on the day

 - The facilitator will lay out the cards in rough groups: those which were thought to be most important, those thought to be least important and those not mentioned or where there was divergence of views.

 - Participants are then invited to start discussing the ordering of the cards, with a view to ranking all of them in order.
 It is important that all small groups achieve a ranked order of all the uncertainties.

-- Participants are also encouraged to take account of the contextual information on the back of the uncertainty cards – such as examples of original survey submissions and interim voting results, to inform the discussion and acknowledge other perspectives in the prioritisation.
+- Participants are also encouraged to take account of any contextual information on the back of the uncertainty cards, such as interim voting results, to inform the discussion and acknowledge other perspectives in the prioritisation.

 Workshop phase 3: whole group review

 - Each group’s ranking is entered into an Excel spreadsheet, and a first combined (aggregate) ranked list is achieved at this point.

 - The JLA Adviser chairing the meeting will present an overview of the results, usually after a lunch break.
 Questions, comments and concerns can be discussed with the whole group present.

 - Participants will then break into three new groups – with an equal balance of patients, carers and clinicians – to discuss and revise the combined ranked list.

 Workshop phase 4: second round of small group ranking